Writing Your Birth Plan

 *Remember not to include WHY you are choosing these things, that does not matter.
 Keep is SIMPLE and include everything important to you.
 A birth plan is not written in stone.
 No matter what though, YOU SHOULD NEVER BE PUSHED OR TALKED INTO ANYTHING.
 If situations arise, take the time to talk about your options, risks, and make informed decisions.

 This is a sample birth plan.
 Yours will be your own, but feel free to start here and add/delete and alter as you see fit.
 It is based on a plan for a natural hospital birth without medical intervention.
-Remember, you may not agree with my plan, but that’s the beauty of it – you get to make your own!
+Remember, you may not agree with this plan, but that’s the beauty of it – you get to make your own!

 SAMPLE BIRTH PLAN